-Iasi is known as the Cultural Capital of Romania and was Romania’s capital for a brief time during World War I, where authorities decided to relocate away from Bucharest, threatened by incoming forces.
+Iasi is actually known as the Cultural Capital of Romania and was even Romania’s capital for a brief time during World War I, when authorities decided to relocate away from Bucharest, threatened by incoming forces.

 Today, the city offers an impressive mixture of old and new buildings, recreational areas in and around the city, as well as many other attractions that make it a perfect destinations for those interested in visiting Romania.

-So let’s get straight to the point and check out the top things to do and see in Iasi!
+If you want a more “do it yourself” approach, let’s get straight to the point and check out the top things to do in Iasi!

 If you are looking for a nice walk to unwind after a difficult day or you are just visiting, Copou park is the place to go.